Swiss Youth Hostels

 Do Swiss Youth Hostels offer prices for children?

 Yes.
 Regardless of the chosen room category, children aged 2 to 5 years pay a flat rate of CHF 15.– and 6 to 12 years CHF 25.– per night in the parents' room, including breakfast.
 Infants aged 0 to 1 stay in a cot, where available, free of charge.

 Can a family also stay in a dormitory?

-Yes.
-Please contact the youth hostel directly if you want to stay as a family in a dormitory rather than a family room, so that any child reduction can be taken into account.
+Please contact the youth hostel directly if you want to stay as a family with children under the age of 6 in a dormitory rather than in a family room.

 Is there any age limit at youth hostels?

 The law of the Ticino canton forbids to accommodate young people under 16 years old: they can only stay if there is an adult person with them.
 For any other canton, age restrictions were abolished long ago.
 Young people between the age of 14 and 16 require written permission from their parents when they are travelling on their own.